Russell-Shean/Russell-Shean/README.md

 # Hi there 👋

-- Feel free to contact me with questions, suggestions or collaboration ideas
 - Right now I'm making <a href="https://tulipsfortaiwan.github.io/Covid_528_map.html">maps</a> and visualizations of Taiwan's Covid outbreak, but I'm open to other ideas too!

 #### Things I've made: